WarrenGarabrandt/DatabaseRestore/README.md

 Which will essentially break parsing of the arguments and likely result in unexpected behavior.
 Combining paths will definitely break, as the illegal character " will be used as part of the path.

-## Future Plans
-Add the option to automatically email out the log file on success, failure, or both to a specified email address.
-This is in progress now.

-Capture the output of dbcc checkdb and look for failure messages, <s>or at least capture the output and append it to the log and email.</s> DBCC info messages are now captured and put in the output.

-Add an option to execute a specified SQL script after restoration is complete, so that it can be used to rebuild indexes, or run reports automatically, run arbitrary SQL instructions, etc.

 # Database Restore GUI
 This is a graphics user interface front-end for the command line program.
 It allows you to enter settings in a graphical interface and save them out to a config file, or to open a previously saved config file to make changes.
 You can also use the GUI to on-demand run a database restore.
 Use the GUI to create settings files for the command line tool, and SMTP profile settings for emailing out logs.